 Where was field hockey invented?
 Learn here who invented field hockey, when and where.
 Hockey is one of the oldest sports in history, therefore we will give you all the relevant information about how it was created.

 There are many ancient games that feature the use of a ball and the stick shaped element but for many people, field hockey was originated in Egypt.
 Certain Egyptian tombs depict pictures of games similar to hockey which date from 4000 years ago.
+To answer the question “Where was field hockey invented”, we need to do a bit more research as the answer is more complex than it seems.

 Where was field hockey invented?
 Tomb of Prince Kheti 2000 B.C. at Neni-Haman El Mini, Egypt: